3SConsult/PT3S/sphinx_docs/objects.rst

 .. note:: This page is still Work in Progress.

-Welcome to the Objects page!
-Here, we will delve into the details of each Object.
+Welcome to the Classes and Objects page!
+Here, we will delve into the differnt classes and objects and their relationship.

 .. note::
     Currently, not all Objects that exist in PT3S are documented.
 These will be added in the future.